chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 I sometimes find myself on engagements in a network with no credentials and not much going on for me.
 Responder doesn't always give me anything juicy and other more aggressive attack primitives are scoped out or impossible to execute.

-However, a quick portscan reveals port 8089 exposed on a couple of hosts.
+However, a quick port scan reveals port 8089 exposed on a couple of hosts.
 More often than not, this means a Splunk agent is installed.
 I've seen [research](https://threat.tevora.com/penetration-testing-with-splunk-leveraging-splunk-admin-credentials-to-own-the-enterprise/) on how to abuse Splunk for such purposes, but I had yet to try it myself.

 I decided to configure Splunk in my lab to find out if it is possible to achieve RCE on any host with the Splunk Universal Forwarder installed, given access to the same network.
 Spoiler alert: the answer is yes.

 ## What do we achieve from this attack?

-- Remote Code Execution as `SYSTEM` on any endpoint with Splunk Univeral Forwarder running.
+- Remote Code Execution as `SYSTEM` on any endpoint with Splunk Universal Forwarder running.

 ### Consequences

 Note that there is a temporary consequence of this attack.
 When you hijack all Splunk management traffic from an endpoint, the endpoint will temporarily lose all its deployed Apps and be replaced by yours.
 Once the attack is stopped it should automatically connect back to the real deployment server and redownload it's apps.
-I have verified in a real production environment that this works realiably.
+I have verified in a real production environment that this works reliably.
 However, all logs captured while the attack is ongoing is not sent to the real Deployment Server and is lost.
 You should inform the party that gave you consent to this attack of this consequence and ensure they agree to it.

 # Attack steps